-Faculty in the BSN program believe that a BSN education prepares students to meet the current and future health needs of society through a comprehensive academic foundation in the sciences and humanities coupled with exceptional professional preparation, preparing students as critical thinkers who are able to use evidence for reasoning and decision making.
+Faculty members in the BSN program believe that a BSN education prepares students to meet the current and future health needs of society through a comprehensive academic foundation in the sciences and humanities coupled with exceptional professional preparation. preparing students for current and future roles across the continuum of settings for health care delivery.
 Faculty in the BSN program understand that our students bring a wide range of educational and other experience to the educational setting, and believe that the educational plan should be tailored to the needs of our learners.
 To achieve this goal, we have developed three tracks within the BSN to meet needs of different learners.
 Faculties in the BSN program also recognize that learning encompasses knowledge, skill, and affective domains.
 In each track of the BSN coursework focuses on mastery of conceptual knowledge; demonstration of competencies in nine program outcome areas; and embodiment of exemplary professionalism that includes the values inherent in the profession.
-Recognizing that BSN graduates will practice in an ever changing health care environment, students are prepared to understand health care policy and its impact on care delivery.
+Recognizing that BSN graduates will practice in an ever changing health care environment, students are prepared to understand health care policies and their rapidly changing impact on care delivery.
 Faculty have planned each track of the BSN to offer a cutting edge and evidence based curriculum to prepare students for careers as professional nurses who are competent care providers, prepared to practice to the full capacity of the professional nurse role in diverse settings and situations.
-We value diversity and prepare students to provide holistic, culturally sensitive patient centered care; which may focus on , including acute and chronic care; wellness and illness situations, and considering those diverse patients and clients we serve: individuals across the lifespan; families in different developmental stages; as well as communities, aggregates, and populations.
-As part of professional nursing in today's complex care environments, nurses must be accountable leaders and managers, as well as knowledgeable care coordinators.
+We value diversity and prepare students to provide ethical, holistic, culturally sensitive patient centered care; which may focus on, including acute and chronic care; wellness and illness situations, and considering those diverse patients and clients we serve: individuals across the lifespan; families in different developmental stages; as well as communities, aggregates, and populations.
+As part of professional nursing in today's complex care environments, nurses must be accountable leaders and managers, as well as knowledgeable care coordinators, engaging as full partners with interprofessional team members.
 Furthermore, the faculty believes that as professional nurses, BSN graduates must be exceptional communicators, collaborating effectively, and who are able to use and embrace technology and information management systems to achieve high quality, save patient care outcomes.